 Who will come to see me?

-Our team includes a medical director, registered nurses, home health aides, social workers, a volunteer coordinator, a spiritual care coordinator, a bereavement counselor and volunteers.
+Our team includes a medical director, registered nurses, home health aides, social workers, a volunteer coordinator, a spiritual care coordinator, a bereavement counselor, a music-thanatologist (certified therapeutic harpist) and volunteers.
 Professional care is provided by team members on a scheduled basis Monday through Friday and a registered nurse is on-call 24 hours a day, seven days a week.

 Where is care provided?